tasknetdeveloper/tasknetdeveloper/README.md

 ### Hi there 👋
-Hi there, I am Const
+Hi there, I am Konstantin

 - 🔭 I like to create new software, and I whould like to find like-minded people
 - 🌱 I am constantly learning new interesting things